1coderookie/Kobra2ProInsights/docs/hardware/printhead.md

 ![Thermistor connector](../assets/images/head_thermistor-plug.png)
 -->

-!!! danger "Check The Screw From Time To Time"
+??? danger "Check The Screws From Time To Time"

-    Check the screw and the position of the thermistor from time to time!
+    Check the screws and the position of the thermistor and cartridge heater from time to time!
     Due to expansion and contraction of the aluminum heater block and the vibrations that occur, those screws can come loose - which then can result in a part being slipped out!
     *This is a serious potential of a fire hazard!*
-    See the following picture of a user where the cartridge heater slipped out of the heater block (different printer though).
+    See the following picture of a user where the cartridge heater slipped out of the heater block (different type of hotend though, but the same can happen to this hotend as well).
     ![Slipped out cartridge heater](../assets/images/head_glowing-cartridge_web.jpg)

 <!--